 But there are other hidden costs too.
 Besides not having to buy paper and ink, you also don’t need the supplies (folders, labels, filing cabinets) and space to store your paper records.

 Because my business is online, going paperless helped me create more efficient systems for communication and collaboration with my clients and team members.
 We can share files in real-time, and I don’t have to worry about keeping up with paper contracts, invoices, and files.
 Everything is available with a few clicks.

 Going Paperless Is a Process

 While going paperless in your business can feel like a daunting task, it’s much more manageable if you transition one system at a time.
-If you’re ready to eliminate paper clutter from your life and want to learn more about the nuts and bolts of going paperless, be sure to check out this training from Donnie and Abby Lawson about how to use Evernote to go paperless.
+If you’re ready to eliminate paper clutter from your life and want to learn more about the nuts and bolts of going paperless, be sure to check out the Ultimate Guide on Going Paperless from Donnie and Abby Lawson.